Natalia Fedner: On Dressing the A-List and Innate Sex Appeal

 As Natalia spilled her story, I could feel goosebumps swell on my arms and the blood rush to my face as I fought back actual tears.
 It is truly magical (a word Natalia uses in blissful multitudes) to imagine such high-profile work and an illustrious career blossoming from a chance encounter.
 Anything is possible!
 In addition to the swell of inspiration I felt, I harbored a few key reminders: don’t be afraid to use your gifts, stay ready, and – as Natalia’s assistant likes to say – “shoot your shot!”

 If that tale didn’t leave you jaw-dropped, check out the video of her Miami runway show.
-Rust hues, revealing textures, nearly-naughty nudes, co-ords that make the model look like a walking trophy, and glam glam GLAM.
+It’s full of rust hues, revealing textures, nearly-naughty nudes, co-ords that make the model look like a walking trophy, and glam glam GLAM.
 Plus, let me not forget my favorite part: marvelously masculine men showing off their sculpted pectorals underneath her shining tanks and long sleeve tops.
 If you’re itching for another live event, Natalia Fedner will be showing in Los Angeles on during Vegan Fashion Week and proceeds go to Ukrainian designers.
 “Though it’s a terrible situation [in the Ukraine at present], we really are trying to give these designers an avenue to display their work and find some sort of supplemental income because their entire production lines have been demolished or interrupted at the very least,” Natalia remarked, displaying passion and empathy for her birth-country.
 She’s also returning to Ohio, where she grew up, to headline the runway show for Fashion Week Columbus in partnership with the CFDA and the Ukrainian Cultural Association of Ohio.
 Funds raised will be delivered “to support the most vital needs of soldiers and families and refugees.

 So join me on this riveting emotional rollercoaster as Natalia shares even more exciting anecdotes of celebrity collaborations, her inspiration for innovation, and even gives styling suggestions for a night out in Los Angeles: